Filters Filters — Can Pool Filter Sand Be Used in Aquarium? Safety Guide

 Aquarium-Specific Sand Options

 High-quality aquarium sand is specially processed to remove sharp edges through tumbling and screening processes.
 Popular options include CaribSea Aragamax, Seachem Flourite Black Sand, and Fluval Stratum.
-These products are chemically inert, won't alter your water parameters unexpectedly, and provide appropriate grain sizes ranging from 0.1mm to 2.0mm depending on your specific needs.
+Note that these are not all inert: Fluval Stratum lowers pH and CaribSea Aragamax (aragonite) raises pH and hardness, so choose based on the fish and plants you keep.
+Grain sizes run from roughly 0.1mm to 2.0mm depending on the product.

 Natural Sand Alternatives